vigillabs/timescaledb-ts/docs/CONTRIBUTING.md

 - `pnpm lint` - Lint all packages
 - `pnpm format` - Format all packages
 - `pnpm clean` - Factory reset the monorepo(debugging purposes)

+## Release

+Checkout the [RELEASE.md](./RELEASE.md) file for information on how to release a new version of the packages.